Here are the people who make it happen

 Ben’s previous experience includes leading research on welfare, health and regeneration policy at the think tank Demos and working in the NHS.
 He is a senior visiting fellow at the Nuffield Trust and involved in the management of a number of local public services.

-Charlotte Haywood - Associate
+Charlotte Haywood - Manager